tejadaR/AREA/README.md

 - sbt compile
 - sbt eclipse

 and then easily import and run the project in Scala-IDE.
-However, given that hadoop has been configured and the files inside the /data folder have been uploaded to HDFS, the following commands will also work

-- start-dfs.sh
-- start-yarn.sh
-- sbt package
-- spark-submit --class "rtejada.projects.AREA.Main" target/scala-2.11/area_2.11-1.0.jar

-Note that dataframes might not be formatted correctly using the latter method, and that it will require enough memory to be configured into the spark-defaults.conf file ($SPARK_HOME/conf).
-The following settings have been tested to work:

-spark.driver.memory 5g
-spark.executor.memory 12g

 ## Usage and Help